sintezator2763/qs-wallpaper-picker-fix/README.md

+> [!NOTE]
+> This repository is a fork of [Wallpaper Picker](https://github.com/magetsu002) by **@magetsu002**.
+All credits for the original project belong to the original author.
+This fork includes a custom patch that adds wallpaper synchronization.

 # qs-wallpaper-picker

 A Quickshell wallpaper picker for Hyprland with support for image and video wallpapers, smooth animated transitions, and optional dynamic theming powered by matugen.